vLabayen/passranoid/README.md

 # passranoid
 Password manager with console interface
-Configure the database, privkey and pubkey in the bash by the bash script
+Configure the database, privkey and pubkey in the bash script
 Usage through the bash script
 &nbsp;
 &nbsp;